-Whether you like history or true crime or are passionate about civil rights struggles, you won’t want to skip the chance to visit this infamous island.
+Whether you like history or true crime or are passionate about civil rights struggles, you won’t want to skip the chance to visit this infamous island (which is also known as one of the most haunted places to visit in the world).
 The trip begins and ends at Fisherman’s Wharf, where you’ll be able to hear the sounds of the city’s resident sea lions well before you see them.

 Old Mission Santa Barbara, Santa Barbara

 Established in 1786 by Spanish Franciscans, the 12-acre Old Mission Santa Barbara holds a nine-room museum of Native American artifacts, centuries-old tradesman’s tools, historical photos, and recreations of 17th-century living quarters.